-1.1.1 Minimum Academic Standards for Graduation from the School of Pharmacy Curriculum

-- a.
-Earn and maintain a cumulative GPA of \geq 2.5; and - b.
-Earn coursework grades of ≥ "C" or "P" for all required courses including professional electives and dual degree coursework; and - Successfully complete all noncredit requirements of the program, including but not limited to, 100 hours of community service, portfolio assignments, scheduled and ad hoc required professional presentations and events; and - d.
+- 1.1.1 Minimum Academic Standards for Graduation from the School of Pharmacy Curriculum - a.
+Earn and maintain a cumulative GPA of \geq 2.5; - b.
+Maintain enrollment in all required professional courses as part of the established curriculum; - c.
+Earn coursework grades of ≥ "C" or "P" for all required courses including professional electives and dual degree coursework; - Successfully complete all noncredit requirements of the program, including but not limited to, 100 hours of community service, portfolio assignments, scheduled and ad hoc required professional presentations and events; and - e.
 Successfully complete the School of Pharmacy curriculum within five years from initial enrollment into the School of Pharmacy, unless otherwise approved at the discretion of the Dean.
 Time spent in pre-pharmacy requirements prior to entering the first professional year does not count towards the five-year enrollment period.